 It all depends on the complexity of your misalignments.
 Simple cases, such as closing a small gap, can take less than six months to complete.
 If you need to move molars and change the alignment of your jaw, your timeline might fall at the higher end of that range.

-With that said, most patients find their treatment takes around 15 months.
+With that said, many patients find their treatment takes around 15 months.
 This is on par with other in-office aligner companies, like Invisalign, ClearCorrect, and SureSmile.

 Invisalign is the industry giant, and they’ve got an extensive network of providers, so it can be hard to find orthodontists offering alternatives.
-However, Clarity makes it easy since they have an online directory of providers that you can search by zip code.
+However, 3M has simplified this process by maintaining an online directory of providers that you can search by zip code.

-Once you’ve got a provider, you simply schedule a consultation, show up, and they’ll take care of all your scans and X-rays, which is far easier than making molds of your teeth like you would with an at-home option.
+Once you’ve got a provider, you simply schedule a consultation, show up, and they’ll take care of all your scans, photos, and X-rays.
+In our opinion, this is far easier than making molds of your teeth like you would with an at-home option.

 Plus, Clarity manufactures and ships your aligners to your orthodontist faster than other companies.
 Since they’re a 3M product, Clarity Aligners benefit from large-scale manufacturing capabilities that smaller providers can’t match.
 And since they aren’t seeing the same demand as Invisalign just yet, they don’t have a huge backlog of orders to fulfill.
 Patients often receive their aligners within two to three weeks of approving their treatment plans.

-Clarity isn’t the most convenient option, but they take measures to streamline your treatment and simplify their procedures.
+Clarity might not be the most convenient option, but we think they take measures to streamline your treatment and simplify their procedures.

 Appearance

-3M designed Clarity Aligners with a low profile in mind — and this translates into more discreet treatment.
+3M designed Clarity Aligners with a low profile in mind.

-Clarity Aligners’ material is thinner than their competitors’ plastics.
-While Flex is thicker than Force, the difference is minimal, so with either option, your aligners will be practically unnoticeable.
+Some orthodontists say Clarity Aligners’ material is lower profile than their competitors’ plastics.
+While Flex is thicker than Force, the difference is minimal, so with either option, we think your aligners will be practically unnoticeable.

-3M also makes their attachments smaller and more discreet than competitors like Invisalign.
-That allows them to use multiple attachments per tooth, increasing their effectiveness.
+3M also makes their attachments smaller than some competitors, which allows them to use multiple attachments per tooth.
 These engagers are also small enough that your orthodontist can even place them behind your teeth rather than in front, further reducing their visibility.

-Both of Clarity Aligners’ plastics are ultra-clear, matte, and smooth.
+Both of Clarity Aligners’ plastics are matte and textured.

-Straight cut aligners generate more force than scalloped ones (which are trimmed to follow the gum line), making them more effective.
+Straight cut aligners generate more force than scalloped ones (which are trimmed to follow the gum line), making them more retentive.
 The downside?
-It also makes them more visible.
+Some customers find them more visible.
 While this isn’t a problem most of the time, when you are laughing and smiling, anyone up close could realize you are wearing aligners.

 Patient Experience

 Your Clarity Aligner experience starts with an initial consultation and ends with a beautiful smile — but what about all the minutiae in between?
-From modes of communication to what happens when things go wrong, your patient experience colors how you view your treatment, and as an in-office option, Clarity delivers personalized, supportive care from start to finish.
+From modes of communication to what happens when things go wrong, your patient experience colors how you view your treatment.
+Like all in-office options, the level of patient care depends on the specific provider you choose.
+That said, we think that in-person treatments like Clarity typically offer a high level of personalization and support.

 Your Clarity Aligners orthodontist will set the available modes of communication — to a degree.